 When accepting and stewarding a conservation easement, the Conservancy has an obligation to uphold the terms of the easement, without going beyond those terms.
 The ranch’s new owner did not ask the Conservancy to amend the easements in any way.

-The terms of the conservation easements allow for changes to occur on the property, including the building of a limited number of residences.
+The terms of the 1977 Ryan Ranch conservation easements allow for changes to occur on the property, including the building of a limited number of homes.

 Q: How many residences are allowed under the terms of the conservation easements?